-Callout LED State Description DC power and standby power to the module are off.
-6 PWR Off To turn power on or off, press the power button on the control-panel ear or use the BMC.
-See "System Power" on page 86.
+Callout LED State Description 6 PWR Off DC power and standby power to the module are off.
+To turn power on or off, press the power button on the control-panel ear or use the BMC.
+See "System Power" on page 88.
 Solid green DC power to any module is on.
 Blinking green Standby power is on; no module has DC power.
-Indicates one of two scenarios: Off Standby power is off.
-Standby power is on, but no compute module is inserted.
-Solid green Indicates one of two scenarios: Standby power is on, at least one compute module is inserted, but the Stratus Management Service is not running.
-7 ATTN None of the three scenarios that cause the LED to blink amber has occurred.
+Solid green ATTN Blinking amber Off Indicates one of two scenarios:Standby power is off.Standby power is on, but no compute module is inserted.
+7 Solid green Standby power is on, at least one compute module is inserted, but the Stratus Management Service is not running.
+None of the three scenarios that cause the LED to blink amber has occurred.
 Indicates one of three scenarios: The Windows OS is booted, the Stratus Management Service is running, and one or more modules are not inserted or need replacement.
-Blinking amber One member of a teamed PCIe adapter or Fibre Channel cable has been removed.
+One member of a teamed PCIe adapter or Fibre Channel cable has been removed.
 A disk drive is missing from a mirrored pair, either because of physical